top of page

 The noun 'flaw' can be traced back to the Old Norse word 'flaga,' which means a 'rock fragment' or 'splinter.'
 In Old English, it evolved into 'flāh,' signifying a 'flake' or 'splinter.'
 Over time, the term took on a metaphorical meaning, describing a defect, imperfection, or fault in something or someone, much like a chip or crack in a physical object.
 The etymology of 'flaw' reflects its historical connection to the idea of a small, often hidden, but significant imperfection or fault that can affect the overall quality or integrity of an object or individual.

-Find the meaning of flaw
+Quiz: Find the meaning of the noun flaw:

 Try Again!